Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 We recognize that the subconscious mind does not want to change.
 It wants to continue to keep on behaving is exactly the same way that it always has, however painful that is.
 We also believe that the subconscious mind believes that it is in the client’s best interest to do just that.
 This is probably a protective function of the mind.

-During the first phase of hypnotherapy, we use Direct Suggestion (DS) only.
+During the first phase of hypnosis, we use Direct Suggestion (DS) only.
 By DS I mean, simply giving the client hypnotic suggestions improvement for their issue.
 For example reading them a script that is meant to improve self-esteem or motivation.
-This is how most hypnotists first learn to do hypnotherapy.
-Unfortunately, that is as far as many hypnotherapists go in their practice.
+This is how most hypnotists first learn to do hypnosis.
+Unfortunately, that is as far as many hypnotists go in their practice.
 There is much more that you can do, as I will continue to discuss.
 Plus, using DS in conjunction with the other techniques it becomes a much more powerful tool, because AR and PT are very effective ways to prepare the mind to accept DS in a more powerful way (prepares the way by removing old patterns).

 How To Have Great Success In A Direct Suggestion Session, the First Phase